 - Must meet minimum standards of NFPA 211. - Must have at least 5/8 inch (16mm) fireclay lining joined with refractory cement.

-(Installations into a clay flue without a stainless steel liner may reduce draw which affects performance, will cause the glass to darken and produce excessive creosote). - The masonry wall of the chimney, if brick or modular block, must be a minimum of 4 inches (102mm) nominal thickness. - A chimney of rubble stone must be at least 12 inches (305mm) thick. - Cross-sectional area shall conform to NFPA 211-2006 Section 12.4.5.1. - Should be lined with a 6 inch (152mm) stainless steel flue liner to improve performance and reduce creosote buildup. - •An equivalent liner must be a listed chimney liner system or other approved material. - No dilution air is allowed to enter the chimney. - Secure the fireplace damper in the open position.
+NOTE: Installations into a clay flue without a stainless steel liner may reduce draw which affects performance, will cause the glass to darken and produce excessive creosote and create start-up issues.

+- The masonry wall of the chimney, if brick or modular block, must be a minimum of 4 inches (102mm) nominal thickness. - A chimney of rubble stone must be at least 12 inches (305mm) thick. - Cross-sectional area shall conform to NFPA 211-2006 Section 12.4.5.1. - Should be lined with a 6 inch (152mm) stainless steel flue liner to improve performance and reduce creosote build-up and difficulty starting a fire. - •An equivalent liner must be a listed chimney liner system or other approved material. - No dilution air is allowed to enter the chimney. - 1.
+Secure the fireplace damper in the open position.
 If this cannot be accomplished, it will be necessary to remove the damper - 2.
 Seal damper area of chimney around chimney connector with a high temperature sealant or seal insert against the face of the fireplace. - 3.
-Both methods must be removable and replaceable for cleaning and re-installation. - When possible, install an airtight clean-out door to the rear of the smoke shelf.
+Both methods must be removable and replaceable for cleaning and re-installation. - · When possible, install an airtight clean-out door to the rear of the smoke shelf.